Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 People who buy in the spring are usually the most motivated.
 They are moving in the summer, attempting to get settled before school starts, or using their tax refunds.
 This sense of urgency leads to larger offers and fewer conditions.

-Summer buyers often include relocating families and out-of-state purchasers drawn to New Hampshire’s recreation opportunities.
+Summer buyers often include relocating families and out-of-state buyers drawn to New Hampshire’s recreation opportunities.
 The Lakes Region sees particularly strong demand from Massachusetts buyers seeking second homes during these months.

 Fall brings a different dynamic.
 Serious buyers remain, but the casual lookers drop out.
 Properties need to be priced right and show well to capture this smaller but committed pool.